 While your lawyer will have more detailed instructions on whether or not to accept the offer, make sure you’ve outlined all of the details of your case.
 Often an insurance settlement is negotiated as a result of a car accident or another event that caused serious injury or even death.

 What were the circumstances that made the other party liable?
 What bills were created as a result of their negligence?
-What mental pain and suffering have you experienced due to this car accident or another event?
-What is the max payout according to the policies of the insurance company?
+Was there mental pain and suffering have you experienced due to this car accident or another event?
+How can you determine the max payout according to the policies of the insurance company?

 The more details you can express, the better you can advocate for yourself.
 A solid, written document and any evidence that proves your claim is essential if you plan on taking a hard line once the first offer is received.
 Insurance company adjusters often want to cut corners wherever they can, so any holes in your story will almost always be uncovered and emphasized.